What's New in Ion 1.1

 Motivation

-Ion 1.1 has been designed to address some of the trade-offs in Ion 1.0 to make it suitable for a wider range of applications, giving greater greater representational choice and expressive power.
+Ion 1.1 has been designed to address some of the trade-offs in Ion 1.0 to make it suitable for a wider range of applications, giving greater representational choice and expressive power.
 Some applications want to optimize writes over reads, or are constrained by the writer in some way (e.g. it's prohibitively expensive to buffer an entire value before writing).
 Ion 1.1 now makes both length prefixing of containers and the interning of symbol tokens independently optional, granting such writers greater flexibility.
 Data density is another motivation.
 Certain encodings (e.g., timestamps, integers) have been made more compact and efficient.
 More significantly, macros now enable applications to have very flexible interning of their data's structure.
 In aggregate, data transcoded from Ion 1.0 to Ion 1.1 should be more compact and more efficient to both read and write.

 Backwards compatibility

 Ion 1.0 and Ion 1.1 share the same data model.
-Any data that can be represented in Ion 1.0 can also be represented with full fidelity in Ion 1.1 and vice-versa.
+Any data that can be represented in Ion 1.0 can also be represented with full fidelity in Ion 1.1 and vice versa.
 This means that it is always possible to convert data from one version to the other without risk of data loss.

 Ion 1.1 readers should be able to understand both Ion 1.0 and Ion 1.1 data.